mrcbax/combot/README.md

 This tool supports specifying "trigger lists" or using the built in lists.

+Do not use the built in lists if you are using WordPress, PHPMyAdmin, or PHPUnit.
+You will have multiple false positives, instead create your own lists.

 List files should be specified in the following format:

 ```